dawn-network/dawn/README.md

 We have made a router, the Dawn R1, which happens to handily double as a computer which is equipped with an Amlogic S922x CPU and adequate RAM and SSD storage.
 This router makes an ideal development setup and comes pre-stocked with an [opinionated golang development environment](https://github.com/faddat/sos).
 Developers do not need this router to participate, however fresh developers and experts alike will appreciate its isolated development environment that allows for fast, known-good development against our stack.
-If you've any questions about the router or would like to buy one (sold at cost to developers who have made code commits to our projects) please contact Jacob Gadikian at faddat@gmail.com on google hangouts.
+If you've any questions about the router or would like to buy one (sold at cost to developers who have made code commits to our projects) please contact Jacob Gadikian at jacobgadikian@gmail.com.

 <details>